Jihadi tourism: Al-Quds Mosque, Hamburg

 The Al-Quds Mosque in Hamburg, where Mohamed Atta often prayed, became a hub for jihadi tourism prior to its closure, as Islamic militants gathered to meet those with connections to terrorist organizations in Afghanistan.
 It was discovered by German authorities that 10 of the mosque's members had travelled to the border region of Pakistan and Afghanistan.
 In 2010, the mosque was closed by German security officials following suspicions that the mosque was again being used as a meeting place for Islamic extremists.

 Somalia

-US diplomatic cables made public by WikiLeaks have alleged that British and American Muslim citizens are travelling to Somalia to undergo training for terrorist attacks in the UK.
+Leaked US diplomatic cables have alleged that British and American Muslim citizens are travelling to Somalia to undergo training for terrorist attacks in the UK.